The Foreign Visitor Supplement is intended to accompany a Personal Services Contract or a Non-UC-Student Scholarship / Fellowship form.

-- Form W-2, Wage and Tax Statement, is sent by US Mail to UC employees each January by our Human Resources Service Center.
-UC employees can request a duplicate copy of their 2013 Form W-2 by submitting their request to our HRSC.
+- Form W-2, Wage and Tax Statement, is available online and/or is sent by US Mail to UC employees each January by our Human Resources Service Center.
+After February 9, UC employees can request a duplicate copy of their 2014 Form W-2 by submitting their request to our HRSC.

 - Canadian Form TL11A, Tuition, Education and Textbook Amounts Certificate -- University Outside Canada, is sent via e-mail to Canadian students at their UConnect address.
-We anticipate sending those forms in late February.
+We anticipate sending those forms in March.

 Still not sure which form you need?
 E-mail your request and we will be happy to help.